EXPERIENCE THE BEAUTY OF AUSTRALIA’S GIBSON DESERT

 Rarely visited by tourists, The Gibson Desert is vast, with undulating sand plains, dune fields and gibber plains.
 The vegetation is mainly mulga and other mixed shrubs over spinifex.

-The focus of the trip will be the arid zone plants, birds and other wildlife plus the diverse geology and the history of the tracks themselves.
-Our visits to remote Aboriginal communities and the occasional bores providing water in the heart of the desert country add an other interesting experience.
+On this 4WD adventure, we will travel on the iconic Len Beadell’s outback roads.
+But don’t let the ‘road” tag fool you; most of these roads are unkept outback tracks.
+Our trip will focus on the arid zone plants, birds, and other wildlife and the diverse geology and history of the track builders.
+We will visit remote Aboriginal communities and the occasional bores providing water in the heart of the desert country.

-Join this small group as we experience the country in almost same natural state as the early explorers Carnegie and Giles saw it but without the hardships that they endured.
+Join this small group and experience the country in almost the same natural state as the early explorers Carnegie and Giles saw it, but without the hardships they endured.